WhatsApp Web on Phone: How to Set Up and Use It on Mobile

 Can I open multiple WhatsApp Web sessions on different phones at the same time?

-No, WhatsApp Web only supports one active browser session per account.
-If you log in on a new phone browser, it will automatically log out the previous one unless you're using the multi-device feature.
+No, WhatsApp Web only supports one active session per account.
+If you open WhatsApp Web in a mobile browser on another phone, the previous session will automatically log out unless you’re using the multi-device feature.

 Does WhatsApp Web on phone support voice and video calls?